Flash Talk Rules and Guidelines

 Speaker and Submitter Responsibilities

-- The first author of a submission must be an APS Member at the time of the presentation, whether or not this person is attending the Convention.
-Submitters do not need to be members to submit proposals or to have proposals reviewed.
+- Submitters do not need to be members to submit proposals or to have proposals reviewed.
 Please note that you must log in to your APS Member Profile or create a free APS account in order to create a submission.

 - The presenting author (speaker) must accept the speaker agreement if their submission is accepted for presentation.
 Information on how to do so will be included in your emailed acceptance notification.

 - The presenting author (speaker) must register for the Convention.
-Early-bird registration rates are available until April 5, 2023 at 5:00 PM ET (9:00 PM UTC).
-Visit the APS website for more information about registration.
+Early-bird registration rates are available until Wednesday, April 10, 2024 at 5:00 pm ET (21:00 UTC).

 - The name of the proposal submitter will not appear in any program unless the submitter elects to be listed as an author.
 Submitter information is only used while submitting.
 After a submission has been finalized, all submission communication will be sent to the presenting author.

-- The commitment of all participants must be secured in advance of proposal submission.
+- The commitment of all participants and listed co-authors must be secured in advance of proposal submission.

 - The presenting author (speaker) is responsible for sharing submission notifications and information with co-authors.